thomasgilmore/Udacity-Travel-App/README.md

 7. Run npm start run
 8. Open http://localhost:3001/ in Google Chrome

+## Extend your Project Further
+I added an end date input so the website will display the length of the trip.

 ## Overview
 This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.